ccppi3/Jira-REST-Api-Interface/README.md

 This method downloads any pdf from a match.

-It returns a list of all downloaded files.
+> returns a list of all downloaded files.